 Escort has been criticized before for its less than stellar OLED display which couldn’t help itself from being drowned by the sunlight, but it retains it anyway on the Escort IXc.
 At least it is a multicolored display that makes reading alerts easier, and the five different brightness options make it more bearable.

 There are also different display features, such as cruise alert for when you’re going over your set speed limit, signal strength for the police radar and laser guns, and the accurate frequency of each.
-Moreover, Escort IXc distinguishes itself for being able to identify 8 than the usual 5 or less signals at the same time.
+Moreover, Escort IXc distinguishes itself for being able to identify 8 than the usual 5 or fewer signals at the same time.

 The display is of just of the right dimensions for the moderately sized detector that weighs .5 pounds.
-Escort finds black preferable for the model, and we suppose most users will too given how the color reduces reflections on the windshield.
+Escort finds black preferable for the model, and we suppose most users will too be given how the color reduces reflections on the windshield.
 The mount is also different for the device as it comes with what it calls a quick-release magnetic mount that is already found on the Redline EX.

-An optional M1 dash cam is compatible with the device and can be bought to augment its operations.
+An optional M1 dashcam is compatible with the device and can be bought to augment its operations.
 Otherwise, you can expect to find a magnetic mount, SmartCord USB and a travel case with your purchase.

 Excellent radar and laser detection range

-Users can thank the M4+ platform for this; through it, the Escort IXc adds about 3-4 dBs that increases sensitivity as well as alerting range for about 70%.
+Users can thank the M4+ platform for this; through it, the Escort IXc adds about 3-4 dB that increase sensitivity as well as alerting range for about 70%.
 Performance is slightly better than the IX and the X80, but not the Redline models and the detectors from the Max series.
 Escort supposes that it can go about without the directional arrows one can already find in some top of the range models.
 The sweep techniques are also taken after the latest models from the Escort roster.

 This feature goes side by side with the different driving modes for the device, such as City and Highway mode.
 Once the radar detector finds the vehicle slowing down through the GPS, it will also adjust sensitivity to keep it from ringing off unnecessary alerts.

 Many detectors are now equipped with GPS, but Escort takes advantage of this on the IXc for expanding its capabilities over the IX.
-It is more accurate in geopositioning and in the process better in informing you of detailed threats in the surroundings such as red light cameras and speed traps.
+It is more accurate in geopositioning and the process better in informing you of detailed threats in the surroundings such as red-light cameras and speed traps.
 Through it, Escort’s patented AutoLearn technology can also work, canceling out false alerts on its own, not that you can’t manually do it through the detector.
 A user of the IXc is also informed of aircraft enforcement zones.

 Another patented technology from the brand featured on the radar detector is the IVT filter, which works alongside the AutoLearn technology in blocking false alerts.
-It will keep the IXc from beeping in case it comes across vehicles with blind spot monitoring (BSM) systems and advanced driver assistance systems (ADAS), both of which plague many radar detectors in the market today.
+It will keep the IXc from beeping in case it comes across vehicles with blind-spot monitoring (BSM) systems and advanced driver assistance systems (ADAS), both of which plague many radar detectors in the market today.

 Comes with Wi-Fi